shikaan/shikaan.github.io/_posts/2018-11-04-design-patterns-in-web-development-intro.md

 ---
 title: Design Patterns in Web Development
 description: Why and how to use Design Patterns in Web Development
-tags: ["javascript", "python", "architecture", "design-patterns"]
+categories: ["javascript", "python", "architecture", "design-patterns"]
 date: "2018-11-04"
 commentLink: "https://twitter.com/spagmanuel/status/1118952314965037056"
 ---